Customizing the Portable Text Editor

 }

-In order to show a custom marker you must wrap the editor component and create a function that renders your custom markers the way you want, and returns a React node (or null
+To show a custom marker, you must wrap the editor component and create a function that renders the custom markers as needed, and returns a React node (or null):

 // renderCustomMarkers.js